HavWho/rsschool-cv/cv.md

 # Junior Android Developer Resume
 Hello!
-My name is *Meshok Alexander* and i want to work in your company.
+My name is *Meshok Alexander* and I want to work in your company.
 ## Summary
 My goal is to became a great specialist in IT sphere, find something excellent for myself that will be pleasant and enjoyful.
 I have some ideas for realizations and I want to learn how to earn knowledge for them.